frostwire/frostwire/telluride/README.md

 ## Usage
 ```
+Telluride Cloud Video Downloader.
+Build 14
+Copyright 2020-2021 FrostWire LLC.
+Licensed under Apache 2.0.

-usage: telluride[.exe|_macos|_linux] [-h] [--audio-only] [--meta-only] page_url
+usage: telluride[.exe|_macos|_linux] [-h] [--server] [--port PORT] [--audio-only] [--meta-only]
+                    [page_url]

 positional arguments:
   page_url              The URL of the page that hosts the video you need to
                         backup locally

 optional arguments:
   -h, --help            show this help message and exit
+  --server, -s          Launches Telluride as a web server to perform URL
+                        queries and return meta data as JSON.
+There's only one
+                        endpoint at the root path.
+Possible parameters are
+                        url=<video_page_url> and shutdown=1 to shutdown the
+                        server.
+The shutdown parameter will only be considered
+                        when the request comes from localhost
+  --port PORT, -p PORT  HTTP port when running on server mode.
+Default port
+                        number is 47999.
+This parameter is only taken into
+                        account if --server or -s passed
-  --audio-only, -a  Downloads the video and keeps only a separate audio file
+  --audio-only, -a      Downloads the video and keeps only a separate audio
-                    usually a .mp3. (requires ffmpeg installed in the system)
+                        file usually a .mp3. (requires ffmpeg installed in the
+                        system)
-  --meta-only, -m   Prints a JSON dictionary with all the metadata available
+  --meta-only, -m       Prints a JSON dictionary with all the metadata
-                    on the video file found in the page_url.
-Does not download
+                        available on the video file found in the page_url.
-                    the video file
+                        Does not download the video file
 ```

 ## Building